defdefred/sshush/README.md

 Should be easily home hosted or shoudn't need excessive trust to the hosting server.

+You are creating your own sshush email address.

 # SSHush Address
 1 user = 1 public ssh-key and one or many server where you can receive mail.